hirschlisa/sciencecommunication/Course_sciencecomm.md

     <div class="flip-card-inner">
       <h3 class="flip-card-front">Policy makers</h3>
       <div class="flip-card-back">
-        <h3>Findable</h3>
         Start by boiling down your results to the core points you want policy makers to be informed about.
+Present them in a concise and interesting way.
+Remember: time is precious for busy policy makers, so make your policy brief stand out!
+Then decide if you want to call for action, or simply inform them!
       </div>
     </div>
   </div>